jd-coderepos/contributions-ner-cs/README.md

    - https://paperswithcode.com/ as the [pwc](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/pwc) annotated for both titles and abstracts for _task_ -> _research problem_ and _method_ entities.

-2) Additionally, supplies a new annotated dataset for the titles and abstracts in the ACL anthology in the [acl repository](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/acl) where titles are annotated with all seven entities while abstracts are annotated with _research problem_ and _method_ entities.
+2) Additionally, supplies a new annotated dataset for the titles and abstracts in the ACL anthology in the [acl repository](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/acl) where titles are annotated with all seven entities, while abstracts are annotated with _research problem_ and _method_ entities.

 ### Dataset Statistics